swswsw/mktcap/README.md

 remember to replace mongolab api key in the code with the real mongolab api key.  create the mongo dbname on mongolab management console as well.

+deploy:

+in the mktcap folder:
+<appengine>/appcfg.py -A coinmktcap -update ./